Anal fissure: Diagnosing

 External anal fissures on the anal verge can be diagnosed by visual inspection.

+In case of chronic anal fissure the sentinel piles on anal verge, papilla next to dentate line and fissures also commonly referred to in combination as classic fissure triad can also be seen during diagnosis.

-Internal anal fissures in adults on anterior side, posterior side or within any part of the inner circumference of the anal sphincter muscle can be diagnosed with beak proctoscope 23mm diameter, Chelsea Eaton anal speculum 23mm diameter, Park anal retractor or by digital rectal examination with a finger inside the anal sphincter muscle.
-Narrow anal fissures might not be felt by finger during rectal examination due to the glove.
+Internal anal fissures stretching from anal verge till dentate line in adults on anterior side, posterior side or within any part of the inner circumference of the anal sphincter muscle can be diagnosed with a beak proctoscope of 23 mm diameter, a Hill Ferguson retractor of 23 mm diameter, a Park anal retractor or by digital rectal examination with a finger through the anal sphincter.

+Narrow anal fissures might not be felt by finger palpation during the rectal exam due to gloves reducing tactile sensitivity.

 Note that colonoscopy, sigmoidoscopy, or normal proctoscopy is for diagnosing internal hemorrhoids and other internal rectal diseases and not for diagnosing anal fissures.

 Prevention

 For adults, the following may help prevent anal fissures: